- Home (US)

 Rick Cruz

-As Director of CTG’s Application and Information Solutions (AIS) and Testing in North America, Mr. Cruz has executive responsibility for the ongoing development of CTG’s AIS and Testing offerings and teams to deliver innovative, global services that help clients strategically address their business challenges.
-Rick is an accomplished IT leader and TOGAF Certified Enterprise Architect with 25+ years of IT experience, specializing in global solution delivery, enterprise digital transformation platform and solution development, user experience and quality assurance, and data integration.
-Adept at improving operational efficiency, reducing costs, formulating plans to support ongoing business change, and liaising between technical and non-technical groups, Mr. Cruz has a successful track record in solution architecture and execution, as well as business relationship management.
+Rick has executive responsibility for the ongoing development of CTG’s Application Solutions offerings and teams to deliver innovative, global services that help clients strategically address their business challenges.
+Rick is an accomplished IT leader and TOGAF Certified Enterprise Architect with 30+ years of IT experience, specializing in enterprise digital transformation strategy and execution, platform/solution architecture, information management, app development, quality assurance, and data/systems integration.

 Knowledge Center